doubleZ0108/Panorama-Stitching/Panorama-Stitching-on-Mobile/doc/paper_reading.md

 - ghosting problem caused by the motion

-- create labeling for all pxels in the composite image, and merge source images along the optimal seams
+- create labeling for all pixels in the composite image, and merge source images along the optimal seams

   > each pixel in the composite image comes from only one source image, the ghosting problems can be avoided